artefactual/atom-docs/admin-manual/installation/vagrant.rst

    Vagrant will download our custom box and boot it in VirtualBox.
-The download can take anywhere from a few minutes to an hour or more, depending on the speed of your connection, as the box is considerably big (approx 1GB in size).
+The download can take anywhere from a few minutes to an hour or more, depending on the speed of your connection, as the box is considerably big (approx 1.4 GB in size).

 #.
 Skip over the Windows instructions below and continue following the
    instructions in :ref:`vagrant-connect-atom` and